rugbyprof/3013-Algorithms/Lectures/BinarySearch/README.md

-## Binary Search
+## Binary Search - Overview

 #### Due: N/A

 <img src="https://images2.imgbox.com/e1/44/KxfIEB9m_o.gif">

 Again, `Big Oh` is the `worst case scenario` for an algorithm, but it doesn't mean that the worst case will always happen, it simply defines the cost when it does happen.
 For example, if I had an unordered array of integers, and I had to look for a value in said array, what is the worst case?

 1. Item is not in the array.
 2. Item is in the last position in the array.

 This means that I have to process (look at or loop over) every single item in said array.

 However, if the item I'm looking for is:

 1. The first item in the array.
 2. Somewhere in the middle of the array.

 Then I don't have to process every item!
 However, `big oh` doesn't change for this algorithm since the `worst case scenario` is still the same.

 ## Unordered Search